gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-12-JavaScript-Notebook-JNSB-in-the-Browser.md

 - [Bouncing Ball on Moving Boundary](/jsnb/#./examples/Dynamic-Simulation.jsnb).
 Simulation of a physical system - a ball bouncing off four walls but with one of the walls oscillating.
 - [Monte-Carlo Simulation of Football Odds](/jsnb/#./examples/Monet-Carlo-Simulation-of-Goals.jsnb).
 Simulation of football goals and probability of winning.

-### Scientific Computing
+### Scientific Computation
 - [Runge-Kutta Method for Solving Differential Equation](/jsnb/#./examples/Runge-Kutta-for-Differential-Equations.jsnb)

-For an updates on the tool checkout the github repo: [https://github.com/gopi-suvanam/jsnb](https://github.com/gopi-suvanam/jsnb)
+For updates on the tool checkout the github repo: [https://github.com/gopi-suvanam/jsnb](https://github.com/gopi-suvanam/jsnb)
 Happy experimenting!!!